 Visit a Mattress On Demand showroom to try these My Green Mattress options in person, feel the firmness, and compare them with other organic and latex mattresses before you choose.

-How To Test My Green Mattress In A Showroom
+How to Test a My Green Mattress in the Showroom

 Before you lie down, name what is not working with your current mattress.
 Maybe your hips sink too far, your shoulders feel pinched, your partner movement wakes you up, or you sleep hot even with lighter bedding.
 A clear problem list keeps the showroom visit focused and helps the consultant show you meaningful differences instead of simply moving from one bed to the next.